mdi-group/mdi-group.github.io/_pages/software.md

 nav_order: 2
 ---

-MDIG is involed in a number of open source software projects for the materials science community.
+MDIG is involved in a number of open source software projects for the materials science community.
 We believe in the power of open software to enrich and improve science.
-We try, wherever possible, to ensure that our computational work is accompinied by easy to use software.
+We try, wherever possible, to ensure that our computational work is accompanied by easy to use software.
 This often requires some significant additional effort and at times we have definitely cursed the decision to make software open and accessible, but the rewards have always been more than worth the effort.